londogard/londogard/_posts/2022-01-16-nlp-toolkit-release.md

 # Release nlp 1.1.0

-The 1.1.0 release of nlp ([londogard-nlp-toolkit](https://github.com/londogard/londogard-nlp-toolkit)) by londogard is here!
+The 1.1.0 release of nlp ([londogard-nlp-toolkit](https://github.com/londogard/londogard-nlp-toolkit)) by londogard is **finally** here!

 I’m writing this small blog-post mainly to showcase some of the new things possible now that we’re moving into classifer-space!
+This release took some time to complete because there was some big restructuring and custom implementations required.
+One thing that I wasn't expecting was to implement my own Sparse Matrix on top of `multik` because there's currently no support.
+Without sparsity text features will make your memory dissapear before you take your second breath! 😅
+Luckily I managed to get something up and running.
+The code is now cleaner and more efficient than previously on top of all the new features.

+**N.B.**
 Most of the examples are taken from `/src/test`.

 # Vectorizers

-First out we have vectorizers that takes words and output vectors of numbers.
-Three different vectorizers was added, namely:
+The first part I'd like to present is the tooling that required sparse matrices, _vectorizers_.
+TF-IDF, Bag of Words & BM-25 requires huge matrices that are very sparse, having it all in memory would be crazy as > 90% is empty (=0.0).
+Let's look at the vectorizers that now exists:

 1.  **Bag of Words**, also called Count Vectorizer in `sklearn`.